youbs/strading/README.md

 $response = $auth->request();
 ```

-I am working on convenience functions to handle the response.
+I am working on convenience function to handle the response.
 In the mean time, response is `SimpleXMLElement` instance.